mannuelf/mannuelferreira.com_nextjs/_posts/typesense-open-source-alternative-to-algolia-and-elasticsearch.md

 ---
-title: 'Typesense and open-source alternative to Algolia and Elasticsearch'
+title: 'Typesense an open-source alternative to Algolia and Elasticsearch'
 excerpt: 'Building a custom search into your application can be a deeply technical and expensive endeavor in terms of man hours and subscription fees for said software.
 Typesense is aiming to fix those pains with it’s Open-Sourced solution to web search Typesense.'
 coverImage: '/assets/blog/typesense-open-source-alternative-to-algolia-and-elasticsearch/typesense-header.png'
 date: '2021-10-21T22:05:00.322Z'